"Inspiration is the action or power of moving the intellect or emotions to a high level."

 The Inspiration Award is not presented automatically on an annual basis.
 Selection is based on inspirational action before the NCAA Honors Celebration.

-- Nominations are submitted through the NCAA Program Hub (Nominations are accepted accepted March 18 through May 1, 2015)
+- Nominations are submitted through the NCAA Program Hub (Nominations are accepted March 1 through May 6, 2016)

 NCAA Honors Program